-Septic tanks and cesspools have been used in the UK since the middle ages, thankfully we have come a long way in the design and functionality of sewage disposal since then.
-A packaged sewage treatment plant should be the preferred choice of sewage disposal if your property is not connected permission to install a new Glass Fibre septic tank, we can offer you two different profiles.
+Septic tanks and cesspools have been used in the UK since the middle ages.
+Thankfully we have come a long way in the design and functionality of sewage disposal since then.
+A packaged sewage treatment plant should be the preferred choice of sewage disposal if the property is not permitted to install a new glass gibre septic tank.
+We can offer you two different profiles.
 The Marsh EN septic tank is produced in the traditional spherical “onion shape” and also in the low profile shallow cylindrical style.
 Both designs are fully compliant with UK building regulations and are also CE marked having been fully tested to EN12566-1.

-Septic tanks can only be discharged into a percolation drainage system as set out in building regulations , not into a river, watercourse or ditch (only sewage treatment plants like the Ensign can be discharged into a watercourse etc.).
+Septic tanks can only be discharged into a percolation drainage system as set out in building regulations, not into a river, watercourse or ditch (only sewage treatment plants such as the Marsh Ensign can be discharged into a watercourse).
 Septic tanks are not suitable for areas of the country where the soil is of a heavy clay constitution.
-Septic tanks need to be regularly de-sludged to prevent the solids entering the drainage field.
-A porosity test to ensure the soil is suitable installing a septic tank must be undertaken prior to installation.
-Marsh septic tanks can be fitted with our unique patented Polylok filter.
-This filter further filters the suspended solids and prevents the percolation drainage field from blocking.
-Septic tanks do not treat the Ammonia levels in raw sewage, and only reduce the solids by less than 35% when compared to our sewage plants that reduces solids by 95%.
+Septic tanks need to be regularly emptied (desludged) to prevent the solids entering the drainage field.
+A porosity test to ensure the soil is suitable for installing a septic tank must be undertaken prior to installation.
+Septic tanks do not treat Ammonia levels in raw sewage and can only reduce the solids by less than 35% when compared to sewage plants which can break down solids by up to 95%.

-Shallow profile or low profile two stage septic tanks have become more popular in recent years, very often they are installed in areas of high water table or hard rock where the normal spherical tank with its deep profile is not a practical solution with the shallow tank being easier and more economical to install.
+Shallow profile or low profile two stage septic tanks have become more popular in recent years, very often they are installed in areas of the high water table or hard rock where a normal spherical tank with its deep profile is not a practical solution.
+Shallow tanks are easier and more economical to install.

-In normal ground conditions all septic tanks though should be installed on a 150mm concrete base and concrete surround (150mm).
-Marsh provide detailed installation guidelines in the installation handbook supplied with the tank.
-The handbook also covers installation in wet heavy grounds and details of porosity tests and drainage area design.
-The main failing of a septic tank generally takes place during the installation, where people do not read the instructions supplied or take short cuts.
-We do not produce polyethylene or polypropylene septic tanks, all of our septic tanks are manufactured using glass fibre and resin from UK leading companies, we do not use chalk or calcium fillers that reduce the strength of the resin.
+In normal ground conditions, all septic tanks should be installed on a 150mm concrete base and concrete surround (150mm).
+Marsh Industries provides detailed installation guidelines in the installation handbook supplied with the tank.
+The handbook also covers installation in wet heavy grounds and provides details of porosity tests and drainage area design.
+The main failing of a septic tank generally takes place during installation, where people do not read the instructions supplied or take short cuts.
+We do not produce polyethene or polypropylene septic tanks, all Marsh septic tanks are manufactured using glass fibre and resin from leading UK suppliers - we do not use chalk or calcium fillers which can reduce the strength of resins.

-We can produce septic tanks up to 20,000litres, as guide to size a septic tank you start with a base figure of 2000litres then add 150 litres per person.
-The smallest septic tank available from us is 2800L.
-We supply our septic tanks with integral lifting eyes and either flat bottoms (spherical) or with legs (cylindrical) for easier installation and health & safety compliance.
-Furthermore our unique “keying in” lip has tremendous installation benefits.
+Marsh can also produce septic tanks up to 20,000litres.
+As a guide to sizing a septic tank, you start with a base figure of 2000litres for a four-person dwelling then add 150 litres per additional user.
+The smallest septic tank available from Marsh is 2800L.
+We supply our septic tanks with integral lifting eyes and either flat bottoms (spherical) or with legs (cylindrical) for ease of installation and health and safety compliance.
+Furthermore, our unique “keying in” lip has tremendous installation benefits.

-For advice on installation or size selection please call the Marsh Sales office on 01933 654582
+For advice on installation or tank size selection please contact the Marsh Sales office on 01933 654582.